-Federal Housing Administration (FHA) loans require only 3.5% down.
-FHA loans include a number of other attractive qualities for borrowers, especially first-time home buyers.
+Federal Housing Administration (FHA) loans typically only require a 3.5% down payment.
+FHA loans include a number of other attractive qualities for borrowers—particularly first-time home buyers.

-Many state and local governments offer down payment assistance to qualified home buyers, especially first-time buyers.
-It would be well worth your time to conduct an online search and make a few phone calls to find out what deals are available in the areas you're targeting.
+Another option to help you achieve your goal of homeownership is to look into down payment assistance programs.
+Some state and local governments offer down payment assistance to qualified homebuyers, especially first-time buyers.
+It would be well worth your time to conduct an online search or speak with a knowledgeable mortgage loan officer to find out what options are available for you.

 Get down to business

-Once you've figured out your best deal for a loan and whether you can expect any assistance from your state or local government, you'll know what you're up against for a savings goal.
-Let's face it, there are pretty much two (legal) ways to accumulate funds toward any goal: earning and saving.
+Once you've determined the best loan program for your financial situation and whether you qualify for any assistance from your state or local government, you'll know what you're up against for a savings goal.
+There are essentially two ways to accumulate funds toward any goal: earning or saving.

 Earn extra cash whenever possible

-Assuming you already have the best full-time job you could score, here are a few ways to earn extra cash, all of which must be saved toward your down payment.
+Assuming you already have a full-time job, here are a few ways to earn extra cash, all of which should be saved toward your down payment:

 Sell or rent items you aren't using.
 For example, if you have a spare room in your current home, rent it out.
-If you have items lying around the house that you don't need, list them for sale on craigslist or ebay.
-When you aren't using your car, rent it out on a car sharing site.
+If you have items that you don't need, have a garage sale or list them for sale on Craigslist, OfferUp, or ebay.

-To reach any aggressive savings goal, in addition to earning all the money you can, you must trim your expenses in every way possible.
-Track your current spending, set up a monthly budget, and find spare amounts to save.
+To reach any aggressive savings goal, you can also trim your expenses in every way possible.
+Track your current spending, set up a monthly budget, and identify areas that can be cut in order to increase your monthly savings.
 There are a number of apps available that can help you find spare cash to tuck away.
-Here are some ways to find new savings.
-Again, remember that every penny of these savings must go toward your down payment!
+Remember, since your goal is to save for a down payment, every penny of these savings must go toward that fund.
+Here are some ways to find new savings:

 Evaluate your living expenses.
 Move to a cheaper apartment, move in with friends or family, or live with roommates to trim your household expenses substantially.
 Reduce your energy usage to save on utility bills.

-Use items you already have and avoid buying new.
-If your car, cell phone, and computer are in good working order, resist the impulse to upgrade and pocket what you would have spent.
+Avoid buying anything new that isn’t completely necessary.
+For example, if your car, cell phone, and computer meet your current needs, resist the impulse to upgrade and pocket what you would have spent.

-Shop around for insurance, cell phone, cable, and internet providers to see if you can do better by switching or you could cancel some services entirely.
-Also, talk to friends, family, and neighbors about combining your phones onto a shared multi-line plan or sharing wireless internet.
+Shop around for insurance, cell phone, cable, and internet providers to see if you can realize some cost savings, or cancel some services entirely.

-Make necessary purchases, such as groceries, with cash when possible and practical.
-Studies show that you'll spend less when paying with cash than if you pay with credit cards, and you can add to your savings quickly by putting all change you receive toward your down payment.
+Make discretionary purchases, such as groceries and gas, with cash when possible and practical.
+Studies show that people spend less when paying with cash as opposed to credit or debit cards.

 Put your funds out of easy reach

-If you have just a year to save up what you need, you probably don't have a long enough timeline to put your money in stocks or anything else that includes any risk.
-Your best bet is a savings account online or through a credit union, which often will offer a bit better interest than regular banks.
-Also, set up your account so that you don't have an ATM card for it and cannot remove money quickly or easily.
+If you only have a year to save up for your down payment, you probably don't have enough time to put your money in stocks or anything else that includes any risk.
+Your best option is likely an online savings account or a savings account with a credit union, which can often offer a slightly better interest rate than a regular bank.
+In addition, avoid acquiring an ATM card with your savings account so that you cannot remove money quickly or easily.
 In other words, make it difficult to sabotage your savings.

 Related reading: What to Expect When Closing on Your New Home

-Just like any large goal, saving for your down payment seems daunting at first.
-Fortunately, it's a matter of patience and discipline above all.
-Use these tips, stick to your plan, and remember your end goal will be worth the temporary sacrifices.
-Good luck on your house hunt!
+Just like any large goal, saving for your down payment can seem daunting at first.
+Fortunately, above all, it's a matter of patience and discipline.
+Furthermore, the good budgeting and money management habits you build during this time will serve you well when you become a homeowner with new expenses.
+Use these tips, stick to your plan, and remember that your end goal will be worth the temporary sacrifices.
+Good luck with your house hunt!